 A cannabis-infused sexual experience with a loved one can be heightened with Foria’s CBD arousal oil for massages, capsules, suppositories, tonics, and lubricants.
 They’re even leading a study with Staci Gruber, Ph.D. testing the effects of Foria’s CBD suppositories on pain, cramping, and other symptoms of menstruation.

 There are countless ways to incorporate cannabis into your sex life.
 Marijuana-infused chocolate can be an excellent treat to get in the mood with your partner.
 Ensure your account for the dosage amount in edibles.
 Large doses can leave you couch-locked.
 Also, edibles are long-lasting, but take about an hour for the effects to kick in.

 Users can also choose from other quick-acting delivery methods such as sublingual tinctures, vaporizer pens or good old fashioned joints and bowls.
 Couples looking for a non-intoxicating experience can choose from a wealth of CBD-rich products to complement their sexual experiences.

 Research into marijuana use and its effect on sex in humans is far from conclusive, but the increased testing and acceptance of marijuana have led to new studies that show that the plant can have positive effects for many medical users.
 Low-dose consumption before sex can become an accessible aphrodisiac for users around the world.

-Interested in learning more about medical marijuana?
+Interested in learning more about marijuana?
 Looking for a marijuana job?
 Want to start a cannabis business?
 Enroll today at the weed college of choice, the only cannabis college widely accepted by cannabis employers around the world.
-Start your mmj career with online marijuana training from the Marijuana University, CTU.
+Start your cannabis career with online marijuana training from CTU.